Muhammedshamilpk/ASKIfy/README.md

 ▪Integrate LangChain for Retrieval-Augmented Generation (RAG)

-▪Use Groq or Hugging Face models for conversational AI
+▪Use Gemini or Hugging Face models for conversational AI

 ▪Implement FAISS for efficient semantic retrieval